MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ## Managed device identification

 Conditional Access App Control enables you to create policies that take into account whether a device is managed or not.
-To identify whether a device is managed or not, users can configure the service to check for:
+To identify the state of a device, you can configure access and session policies to check for:

 - Microsoft Intune (Intune) Compliant devices
 - Hybrid Azure AD joined devices